-Either grilling or baking whole fish is not very hard once you’ve done it once.
+Either grilling or baking whole fish is not very hard after you’ve done it once.
 The skin is succulent and cooking the fish with the bones will make the meat taste even better.
-Some of the benefits of buying your fishes whole is that they will be cheaper, fresher and easier to get wild caught.
+Some of the benefits of buying your fishes whole are that they will be cheaper, fresher and easier to get wild caught.

 I’m sure the first time you serve this you’ll impress your relatives because the meal will look like what they serve in fancy restaurants.
-You shouldn’t be scared about the bones and well cooked fish will fall off the bone and it won’t be a problem.
+You shouldn’t be afraid of the bones.
+Well cooked fish will fall off the bone and it won’t be a problem.

 All the work of gutting, scaling and removing the gills should be handled by your fishmonger so you can focus on your recipe.

 Put the fish in a snug-fitting dish so the cooking juices can stay on the fish while cooking.
 Interesting flavors can be built by putting vegetables under the fish and inside the cavity while cooking.
-Think lemon slices, fennel, garlic, onion, parsley, dill, carrots, thyme, rosemary, … Let your creativity be the guide!
+Think lemon slices, fennel, garlic, onion, parsley, dill, carrots, thyme, and rosemary.
+Let your creativity be the guide!

 Without further ado, here is the main recipe, which serves 2 people.

-- Two 3/4 lb whole trouts(scaled, guttered and cleaned); (don’t stress about the size, medium is a good gage)
+- Two 3/4 lb whole trouts, scaled, gutted and cleaned, (don’t stress about the size, medium is a good gage)

 - Butter or coconut oil;